Hausdorff dimension of collision times in one-dimensional log-gases: Introduction and main results

-It turns out that the properties of the Bessel process outlined above are shared by both the Dyson model and the Wishart-Laguerre process: they have unique strong solutions for all $k>0$ \cite{CepaLepingle, GraczykMalecki}, and for $0<k<1/2$ in both cases, or additionally for $0<k\alpha<1/2$ in the Wishart-Laguerre process, two particles will collide almost surely given enough time (or the leftmost particle will hit the origin in the Wishart-Laguerre case when $0<k\alpha<1/2$) \cite{Demni09}.
-The reason for their similarities is that both particle systems can be formulated as the continuous (or ``radial'') part of a Dunkl process \cite{Dunkl89, RoslerVoit98, GallardoYor05}, that of type $A_{N-1}$ for the Dyson model and that of type $B_N$ for the square root of the Wishart-Laguerre process.
-This means that the two processes are members of a larger family of processes, and for this reason, these processes are also called \emph{multivariate Bessel processes}; for the remainder of the paper we will refer to them as such.
-More concretely, we will refer to the Dyson model and the square root of the Wishart-Laguerre process as the multivariate Bessel process of type $A_{N-1}$ and $B_N$, respectively, due to their relationship with the root systems of type $A_{N-1}$ and $B_{N}$ \cite{DunklXu}.
+It turns out that the properties of the Bessel process outlined above are shared by the Dyson model: it has a unique strong solution for all $k>0$ \cite{CepaLepingle, GraczykMalecki}, and for $0<k<1/2$, two particles will collide almost surely given enough time \cite{Demni09}.
+Another important aspect is that the Dyson model can be formulated as the continuous (or ``radial'') part of a Dunkl process \cite{Dunkl89, RoslerVoit98, GallardoYor05} of type $A_{N-1}$.
+Each type of radial Dunkl process obeys a set of SDEs similar to that of a Bessel process.
+Because of this similarity, radial Dunkl processes are also called \emph{multivariate Bessel processes}; for the remainder of the paper we will refer to them as such, that is, we will refer to the Dyson model as the multivariate Bessel process of type $A_{N-1}$ \cite{DunklXu}.